 ABB was selected by Power Grid Corporation of India Ltd. to deliver the world’s first multi-terminal UHVDC transmission link.
 The ±800 kV North-East Agra UHVDC link will have a record 8,000 MW converter capacity, including a 2,000 MW redundancy, and transmit clean hydroelectric power from India's northeast region to the city of Agra, a distance of 1,728 km.

-The link comprises four terminals in three converter stations with a 33 percent continuous overload rating, enabling an 8,000 MW conversion - the largest HVDC transmission system ever built.
+The link comprises four terminals in three converter stations with a 33 percent continuous overload rating, enabling an 8,000 MW conversion - one of the most powerful HVDC transmission system ever built.

 ABB and Bharat Heavy Electricals Ltd. (BHEL) have turnkey responsibility for execution, including system engineering, design, supply and installation of three HVDC converter stations.
 Stage one is scheduled to be operational in 2014-2015, stage two in 2015-2016.